Tommy Pham Preview, Player Props: Diamondbacks vs. Mets

 Tommy Pham At The Plate

-- Pham has had at least one RBI in 35.2% of his games this year (38 of 108), with more than one RBI 13 times (12.0%).
-He has also been responsible for three or more of his team's runs in six contests.
+- Pham has picked up an RBI in 35.8% of his games this year, with more than one RBI in 11.9% of his games.
+He has also plated three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.